 Productivity is basically a measure of how efficiently you use your resources (labor, capital, etc.) when producing goods and services.
-By using a method based on a production function and other assumptions it is possible to determine the causes of labor productivity.
-With the KLEMS method you can equivalently determine the causes of output productivity (output per hour worked).
+In this statistic it is also calculated which resources contribute most to the change in productivity.
+Productivity change is distributed across industries for the various productivity components.
+The statistics are disseminated in News from Statistics Denmark and the StatBank.